British Columbia Resources

 Agriculture and Food Programs Offered

-1. Bachelor of Agricultural Science, Horticulture major
+1. Bachelor of Agricultural Science - Horticulture (Degree)

 • UFV's four-year Bachelor of Agriculture Science with a Horticulture major helps you develop the perfect mix of technical, communication, and business skills to prepare you to play a leading role in the Fraser Valley's agricultural sector.